Perfect as a therapy tool or as a home practice activity.

 The primary objectives of iName It is to:

 These include printed cues, a definition prompt, a semantic prompt, a phonetic cue (initial sound), and the written word.
-Each of these prompts was designed using the five types of evidenced based cueing suggested as being useful for word-finding (Hillis, 1993; Nickels, 2002, Wambaugh, 2007).
+Each of these prompts was designed using the five types of evidence based cueing suggested as being useful for word-finding by mta educational reading program (Hillis, 1993; Nickels, 2002, Wambaugh, 2007).
 Literature suggests using initial syllable cues and sentence completion cues may trigger motor commands for articulation and be beneficial to individuals with apraxia of speech as well (Love, 1977).

-iName It can be used effectively by Speech-Language Pathologists and caregivers working with individuals experiencing word finding difficulties.
+iName It can be used effectively by Speech-Language Pathologists and caregivers working with individuals experiencing word finding difficulties for aphasia therapy.
 It is specifically designed to assist people with a wide variety of word-finding deficits.
 Although the app is designed primarily for use by adults, it can be used with adolescents and children.

 2. Love, R., & Webb, W. (1977, May).
 The efficacy of cueing techniques in Broca’s aphasia.
 Journal of Speech and Hearing Disorders, 42, 170-178.